hpcc-systems/github-action-dev-build/README.md

 LN_REF:  <GIT LN REF>
 ```
 The default artifact file name: LN-Packages-<os>.zip
+Currently only tested Ubuntu and RockyLinux.
+CentOS-7, which is out of support, is no more working.

+There is build-ln.yml which include both LN Platform and Clienttools build

 ### Windows and OSX Community/LN Clienttools
 Get LN and Platform git reference